caoimhebyrne/KDiscordIPC/README.md

 ## Features

-- Fully documented codebase
+- Public-facing code is heavily documented
-- macOS and Linux support (including M1 Macs, Windows support is coming soon)
+- Windows, macOS and Linux support
 - Easy to use Kotlin DSL for building presence objects

 ## Installation